Nieborów Palace: Architecture

 The Small Dining Room draws attention with its furniture from the turn of 18th and 19th century, as well as with a series of portraits depicting Polish kings, painted by renowned Polish-Italian painter Marcello Bacciarelli.
 Another interesting room is a rococo Red Study, which came into being during the 1766–1768 reconstruction by Michal Kazimierz Oginski.
 Its main feature is a portrait of Anna Orzelska, who was a bastard daughter of king August II and Henryk Renard.
 The Study is fitted with French furniture.

-On the first floor one can also see: the Voivode's Bedroom, the Prince's Bedroom, as well as Boudoir and the Green Study, which are located in the towers.
+On the first floor one can also see: the Voivode's Bedroom, the Duke's Bedroom, as well as Boudoir and the Green Study, which are located in the towers.

 Surrounding park

 Nieborów Estate is surrounded by an impressive park.
 It consists of two big parts: landscape park designed by Tylman van Gameren and rectangular, a French-style garden followed the model of the Versailles.
 Lime avenue runs from the Palace, through the centre of the garden leading to the so-called “aha” – a narrowing clearing at the end of the avenue which gives an impression that the park is longer than in reality.
 Rows of plants are on both sides of the avenue and next to the palace, there is the so-called “salon” – geometric flower beds.

 The landscape park has a shape of an “L” letter.
 In its northern part there is a pond with a stream.
 A unique plant specimen grows here – Wolffia Arrhiza which is the smallest flowering plant in the world.
 In the park one can admire lapidariums and sculptures from different epochs.
 A special attention must be paid to: marble bas-relief named as “Porwanie Amfitryty przez Posejdona” (Kidnapping of Amphitrite by Poseidon), stone figures called “baby” (the women) which were transported to the park in 19th century from the Black Sea, and an ancient Roman gravestone built by Marek Wincjusz for Acilii Capitolinie.
 That surname was used by Henryk Sienkiewicz in Quo Vadis.